Gifford Youth Achievement Center Youth Programs

 About

 Gifford Youth Achievement Center Youth Programs offers year-round educational programs for students in grades K–12.
 The programs take place in a 38,000 square foot facility that includes classrooms, two computer labs, an outdoor patio, and a full-size gymnasium.
-The center also runs an Afterschool Program with 243 students enrolled, the Boys 2 Men 2 Greatness mentoring program, and the Youth Employability Program (YEP) for high school students, and it has the Cis and Bill Glavin Educational Center with eight classrooms and four offices.
+The center also offers the Kellogg Academic Program for Success (KAPS) for 9th–12th grade students, the Boys 2 Men 2 Greatness mentoring program, and the Youth Employability Program (YEP) for high school students, along with the Beyond Special K (BSK) program serving adults and seniors.

 • Ages: 5–18 years old